ABettega/citifyd-be/README.md

 # citifyd-be
-Back-End technical assessment for Citifyd
+Back-End technical assessment for Citifyd.

 **Please insert a .env file in the root of the project**.
 The variables are:
 ```